 The AMO Programme was founded in 1995 by a Dutch couple who worked and lived in Ghana.

 In 2003 the AMO Programme became an independent local NGO.
 As any other, at that time AMO Programme had its own challenges, struggles and successes like every starting business.
 The Board of Governors succeeded and established AMO Programme as a leading factor within education.

 The Dutch committee who supported AMO in this challenge became in 2006 the ABaCus Foundation.
 In the years 2006 and 2007 AMO Programme had several projects concerning implementing Active Learning Materials (ALMs) in Ghanaian primary education, supported by some donors.
 Besides this,

-With support by Dutch donations from ‘Impulsis’ and ‘Kerk in Actie’ two projects were started, regarding public schools in the Kwahu district and the purchase of machines for the AMO workshop.
+woodworking machines for the workshop were purchased.
 These projects made AMO flourish for a while.
 In the year 2008 the production rate decreased, but since 2009 AMO has been making steady progress again towards sustainability.

-At the end of 2011 although a new project was initiated; the Model School Project, which gave AMO a positive boost.
-Throughout Ghana AMO has installed one Model School in every region.
-2012 was the year that the coordination of the AMO Programme was taken over by Hopespring Foundation, headquartered in Accra.
+At the end of 2011 a new project was initiated; the AMO Model School Project, which gave AMO a positive boost.
+Throughout Ghana, AMO Programme initiated AMO Model Schools for every region.
+From 2012 onwards coordination of the AMO Programme was done by Hopespring Foundation, headquartered in Accra, up to 2015.